Tag: lamb

 Instructions

-• Wrap the lamb shoulder in tinfoil and allow to rest for 30 minutes before serving.
+• Let the lamb steak rest for 10 minutes before serving.

 Moroccan Grilled Rack of Lamb